mammoth-eu/.github/profile/README.md

 # MAMMMOth
 Welcome to the developer portal of MAMMOth!
 This is an EU project that aims to create ready-to-use solutions multi-attribute, multimodal bias mitigation in AI systems.
-More information about the project is presented in at [mammoth-ai.eu](https://mammoth-ai.eu/).
+For more information about the project visit [mammoth-ai.eu](https://mammoth-ai.eu/).
 Here you can find material that you can use during development of fairer systems.

 ## What to do?